‘SNL': Bridgerton's Regé-Jean Page Hosts; Bad Bunny Performs

 “I am genuinely happy the show has connected with so many people during lockdown, especially people who don’t normally get to see themselves as romantic leads on television," said an embarrassed but understanding Page.

-As usual, Michael Che and Colin Jost explored the week’s news including NASA’s ‘Perserverance’ rover successfully touching down on Mars, the latest coronavirus vaccine news and more.
+As usual, Michael Che and Colin Jost explored the week’s news on "Weekend Update," including NASA’s ‘Perserverance’ rover successfully touching down on Mars, the latest coronavirus vaccine news and more.

-The duo was also joined by “relationship expert” Pete Davidson, who spoke to Jost about this year’s pandemic Valentine’s Day.
+The duo was also joined by “relationship expert” Pete Davidson, who spoke about this year’s pandemic Valentine’s Day.

 “In some ways I like the pandemic Valentine’s because it’s the first time being alone wasn’t my fault,” joked Davidson.